SerlithNetwork/ConfigAPI/README.md

 Providers are how field values are translated between java objects and yaml values.

-There are inbuilt providers for strings, number primitives and wrappers, any enum, uuids, uris, regex patterns, booleans, any many more.
+There are inbuilt providers for strings, number primitives and wrappers, any enum, UUIDs, URIs, regex patterns, booleans, any many more.

 You can even have lists, sets and other collections of the registered provider types.